Walking and Cycling: What is Transition Chesterfield doing?

 We need a safe, sustainable and integrated transport system but the way we travel and the continued growth in road traffic is damaging our towns, harming our countryside and contributing to climate change.
 Land use planning needs to be closely integrated with transport planning to achieve a sustainable transport system.
 By shaping the pattern of development and influencing the location, scale, density, design and mix of land uses, planning can help to reduce the need to travel, reduce the length of journeys and make it safer and easier for people to access jobs, shopping, leisure facilities and services by public transport, walking, and cycling.

-Transition Chesterfield makes submissions on planning and transport planning consultations or individual planning applications to try and ensure that transport and land-use planning are better integrated to reduce reliance on cars.
+Transition Chesterfield makes submissions on planning and transport planning consultations or individual planning applications to try and ensure that transport and land-use planning are better integrated to reduce our dependency on cars.
+Please see attached our response to the consultation on the Chesterfield Staveley Regeneration Route here.

 3. 20’s Plenty